gboenn/suttas_text_and_audio/README.md

 Experimental client for processing text and audio of the pali canon and of its english translations by Venerable Sujato.
 Data copied from SuttaCentral github repo.

+Important note: At the moment only the suttas from the middle-length discourse, mn001 - mn152, are included.

 Run a local webserver in chrome and serve index.html

 Pressing space-bar advances a reading from the sutta line by line